katelynmichalove/CompetitiveAnalysis/README.md

 * Continuued project support after the first project (sustainable income)
 * Something similar to the Indemand feature on indiegogo for continuued project support once funded
 * Incorporating more categories to include more creative project types
-* Receiving funds before actually reaching the funding goal
+* Receiving funds before actually reaching the funding goal (flexible funding)
 * A more charitable or needs based section similar to gofundme
-* Opening an online store similar to indiegogo for success product creations
+* Opening an online store similar to indiegogo for successful product creations
-* More analytical tools
+* Analytical tools

 #### Threats

-* Losing customers who want a more patronage type of product
+* Customers who want a more patronage type of product
 * Losing out on women users
-* Losing out on users that want gauranteed funding (No all or nothing)
+* Users that want gauranteed funding (No all or nothing)
+* Users that want more analytical tools

 #### User Flow